 Experts at All Car Leasing say that; “the leasing industry is built on calculating the rate of depreciation because generally, the rental price covers what the car will lose in value over the contract period.
-Vehicles which depreciate faster tend to be luxurious and expensive vehicles, vehicles which are in abundance but also not cutting-edge and vehicles which have a low-reliability index and expensive repair costs.
+Vehicles that depreciate faster tend to be luxurious and expensive vehicles, vehicles that are in abundance but also not cutting-edge and vehicles which have a low-reliability index and expensive repair costs.

 Brands such as Audi, BMW and Mercedes are always desirable because they use the latest technologies in the market and age well with time, however, brands such as Vauxhall which aim for the budget consumer are not cutting-edge at the time and therefore won’t be later on so they are less desirable as a used car and have lost most of their value.

 Brands that are not ranked well in terms of their reliability also suffer from rapid depreciation as consumers are aware it could cost them more in the long turn, examples of these are Maserati, Bentley, Aston Martin and Porsche.